yash-sharma1/docs-site/docs/tokens.md

 Please note the fees must be paid first in BNB before the transaction can be executed.

+Before you run any command examples on this page, and if you have not done so already, you must [generate or add a key to bnbcli](./keys.md).

+The `chain-id` and `node` parameters passed to bnbcli may vary, and may be removed completely if you are running a local full node.
+To find the latest list of chain IDs and endpoints for the testnet, please check [the peers list](https://testnet-dex.binance.org/api/v1/peers).

 ## Issue

 `Issue` is a transaction used to create a new asset.
 Anyone can issue a new token with fee paid.
 After issuing, the token would appear in the issuer's account as free balance.